CNES/ccsdsmo-malgo-stubgenerator/README.md

 The MAL area cannot be processed by the generator.
 Moreover the malgo implementation has not been changed to reflect the new go language mapping defined along with the generator.
 However a compatibility file named newmapping.go has been defined so that clients may use the new language mapping, including to the MAL area.

 The generator makes use of this compatibility file and generates standard mapping code including for the MAL area.

-### Broker stubs

-The broker part of the stubs of a PubSub operation is not generated.
-Only the consumer part is generated (publisher and subscriber).

 ### Publish errors